 For nearly three decades, in both print and electronic journalism, I wrote about politics, social issues and more.
 Now I add occasional thoughts on music, books and theater to my portfolio and hope you’ll join in.

-Readers in Massachusetts and New England will remember my career as editorial director at WCVB-TV, Channel 5, Boston’s ABC affiliate.
+Readers in Massachusetts and New England will remember my career as Director of Editorials at WCVB-TV, Channel 5, Boston’s ABC affiliate.
 For 20 years starting in 1979, I produced and often hosted Five on Five, at one time the nation’s longest running, locally produced public affairs discussion program, and I regularly appeared as a commentator on local broadcast and cable stations.
 Since 2010, I have blogged on politics, public affairs, culture and more.
 For many years, I also produced the station’s political candidate forums.
 I still find time to serve as a public speaker and forum moderator.

 From 2001, I was president of Barron Associates Worldwide, Inc., a consulting firm specializing in communications, which in 2015 formed a strategic partnership with Denterlein, Inc. of Boston.
 My practice focused on communications strategies, including media relations, public affairs and reputation management, executive coaching, media training, and crisis communications.
-After I left Channel 5, I served as executive director for media communications at BankBoston, where I headed the bank’s in-house public relations agency, directing media relations strategies and professionals serving the bank’s businesses in North and South America.
+Immediately after I left Channel 5, I served as executive director for media communications at BankBoston, where I headed the bank’s in-house public relations agency, directing media relations strategies and professionals serving the bank’s businesses in North and South America.

 Prior to working at Channel 5, I was an associate producer of PBS Television’s The Advocates, a national political affairs writer for The Boston Phoenix, a reporter for WGBH-TV’s Ten O’Clock News and political editor of The Newton Times.